 1. In your opinion, what is Steinbeck's thesis in this essay?
 Where is it located?

-2. Which example does Steinbeck use to show that Americans are "restless and dissatisfied?"
+2. Identify an example Steinbeck uses to show that Americans are "restless and dissatisfied."

 3. In your opinion, what are two modern-day examples of Americans acting "restless and dissatisfied?"
 Be specific and briefly explain your choices.